laras126/jquery_exercise/readme.txt

-Layout Exercise, Class 5 6/6 (already?!)
-jQuery!
+Learn jQuery - it's fun!

 ************
 Instructions
 ************

-1. Make changes to the page using jQuery.
+Make changes to the page using jQuery.

 ******